Building Domain Station

 - Structural works including the station entrance connections.

 Trees in Domain Melbourne Metro Rail Authority (MMRA) worked hard during the planning and design phase to minimise the number of trees impacted in the Domain precinct.
 Design changes protected 120 trees from removal, including 69 trees in Fawkner Park and 46 trees in Domain Parklands.

-Further to these changes, access shafts at Linlithgow Avenue are no longer required as part of the project, saving even more trees.
 The construction contractors are working to further reduce the number of trees impacted in Domain.
 For every tree removed as part of the project, two will be replanted.

 Traffic and transport

 The construction of the station at Domain will be staged to manage impacts on the road and tram network while maintaining access to nearby buildings and facilities.
 As a minimum, one traffic lane in each direction will be provided along St Kilda Road between Dorcas Street and Toorak Road / Kings Way for several years during major construction.

 Tram and bike access will be maintained in both directions.
 Domain Road at St Kilda Road has temporarily closed to traffic for up to five years.